build-on-aws/content/posts/genai-sagemaker-golang-getting-started/index.md

 ![Amazon SageMaker documentation](https://docs.aws.amazon.com/images/sagemaker/latest/dg/images/inference-workflow-flowchart.png)

-## Falcon family of Foundation models
+## Falcon Family of Foundation Models

-[Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) which is a fully managed machine learning service for data scientists and developers to build and train machine learning models, and then directly deploy them into a production-ready hosted environment.
+[Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) is a fully managed machine learning service for data scientists and developers to build and train machine learning models, and then directly deploy them into a production-ready hosted environment.

 The machine learning model we will be working with is **Falcon 40B Instruct BF16**.
-It is available as part of [SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html) which provides pre-trained, open-source models for a wide range of requirements.
+It is available as part of [Amazon SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html) which provides pre-trained, open-source models for a wide range of requirements.
 This includes foundation models which are large models that are adaptable to many downstream tasks and often serve as the starting point for developing specialized models.
 These foundation models can be applied to use cases such as content writing, code generation, question answering, copywriting, summarization, classification, information retrieval, and more.

-`Falcon-40B-Instruct` is a 40B parameters causal decoder-only model built by [TII](https://www.tii.ae/) based on Falcon-40B and is a ready-to-use chat/instruct model. `Falcon 40B` is an autoregressive decoder-only model trained on 1 trillion tokens with an architecture optimized for inference.
+`Falcon-40B-Instruct` is a 40 billion parameter causal decoder-only model built by [TII](https://www.tii.ae/) based on Falcon-40B and is a ready-to-use chat/instruct model. `Falcon 40B` is an autoregressive decoder-only model trained on 1 trillion tokens with an architecture optimized for inference.
 It is mostly trained on English data and may not generalize to other languages.
 It carries the stereotypes and biases commonly encountered online and in the training data.
 Hence, it is recommended to develop guardrails and to take appropriate precautions for any production use.
 As it is an instruct model, it may not be ideal for fine-tuning.

-> Although we are not covering this in the article, it's worth noting that SageMaker supports multiple machine learning environments, including [SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio.html) to deploy and manage our machine learning model.
-SageMaker Studio also helps you perform other machine learning tasks such as executing code in Jupyter notebooks, data preparation, fine-tuning models etc.
+> Although we are not covering this in the article, it's worth noting that Amazon SageMaker supports multiple machine learning environments, including [Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio.html) to deploy and manage our machine learning model.
+Amazon SageMaker Studio also helps you perform other machine learning tasks such as executing code in Jupyter notebooks, data preparation, fine-tuning models and much more.

-## Using SageMaker with Go
+## Using SageMaker With Go

 [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io/) is a widely used high-level Python library to start model training jobs and deploy the SageMaker models (note that this is not the same as the [AWS SDK for Python](https://aws.amazon.com/sdk-for-python/) (`Boto3`)).